Office of the Superintendent of Financial Institutions

 Prudent risk management: The agreement should include any additional provisions necessary for the FRFI to prudently manage its risks in compliance with this Guideline.

-In accordance with supervisory information requirements set out in the Bank Act, the
+In accordance with supervisory information requirements set out in the

 Return to footnote 1